ietf-wg-mimi/mimi-arch/draft-barnes-mimi-arch.md

 # Room State

 A room represnts a messaging interaction among a specific set of clients, with a single _state_.
-At any given time, all of the clients and servers participating in the room have the same view of the room's state.
+A major goal of the MIMI protocols is to syncrhonize the state of a room across all of the servers and clients participating in the room.
 Changes to the room's state can be proposed by either clients or servers, though as dicussed in {{policy}}, one important aspect of the room's state is an authorization policy that determines which actors are allowed to make which changes.

 The creation of a room is a local operation on the hub server, and thus outside the scope of MIMI.
 The hub server establishes the initial state of the room.